cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 ## MCS support
 Similar to global services, MCS support is only available for services created under global namespaces.

-### Implementation details
+## Implementation details

 The proposed scoped-export mode has a config that users can pass in to mark all non local annotated namespaces as global.
-- scoped-export-default-enable - true/false Honors only the local namespace annotation and marks all non annotated namespaces as global if set to true.
+- scoped-export-default-enabled - true/false Honors only the local namespace annotation and marks all non annotated namespaces as global if set to true.
 Honors the global annotation and marks all non annotated  namespaces as local if set to true

 #### Allow/Deny listing namespace
 To allowlist a namespace and mark it as global, users can annotate the namespace with: